laradock/laradock/DOCUMENTATION/content/documentation/index.md

     laradock@localhost
 ```

-To login as root, replace laradock@locahost with root@localhost.
+To login as root, replace laradock@localhost with root@localhost.